 The World War I Memorial is across the street from the MLK Memorial.
 It’s dedicated to the 26,000 or so Washingtonians who served in World War I and is sometimes referred to as the DC War Memorial.
 It’s the only city-centric monument on the National Mall–the others are national monuments.
 It was dedicated on Remembrance Day 1931, on the 11th hour of the 11th day in the 11th month.

 It was neglected for a long time, but a few years ago it finally got some attention and was completely renovated, as were the lawns around it.
-It also happens to be one of only three places within the National Mall National Park where weddings are allowed, so don’t be surprised if you see a wedding ceremony taking place.
+It also happens to be one of only three places within the National Mall National Park where weddings are allowed, so don’t be surprised if you see a wedding ceremony taking place there.

 Fun Fact: Inscribed on its base are the names of the Washingtonians who died in the war, and unusually for the time, it includes the names of all Washingtonians who died, regardless of race, ethnicity, or gender.